Sex offenders surge into U.S. amid wave of illegal immigration

 “It’s everywhere now,” he said.

 The uptick began last year but has reached crisis levels since the start of the new administration.
-President Biden has called the surge part of the normal cycle, though migrants themselves tell agents they’re coming because they believe they will have a better chance of being allowed to stay.
+Mr. Biden has called the surge part of the normal cycle, though migrants tell agents that they are coming to the U.S. now because they believe they will have a better chance of being allowed to stay.

 For many, that’s true.

-The Border Patrol made more than 170,000 arrests last month, though a significant chunk of those were repeats — migrants who snuck across, were quickly returned back across the border under a coronavirus health emergency order, then tried again.
+The Border Patrol made more than 170,000 arrests last month.
+However, a significant chunk of those were repeats: migrants who sneaked across the border were quickly returned under a coronavirus health emergency order and then tried again.

-The fact that so many are being caught also signals that many more aren’t.
+The fact that so many are caught also signals that many more aren’t.

-Gotaways, as the Border Patrol labels migrants it knows to have crossed but who weren’t apprehended at the border, have soared amid the current surge.
+The number of gotaways, as the Border Patrol labels migrants it knows to have crossed but who weren’t apprehended at the border, has soared during the surge.
 There were about 40,600 last month alone.
-There’s no telling how many of those may have been sex offenders, nor how many others came in without their entry being detected at all — meaning they don’t even show in the gotaway statistics.
+There is no telling how many may have been sex offenders, nor how many others came into the country without their entry being detected at all, meaning they don’t even show in the gotaway statistics.

 While the Biden administration has curtailed deportations and arrests of illegal immigrants in the country’s interior, Homeland Security Secretary Alejandro Mayorkas has said sex offenders remain a priority for ouster.

-But Sen. James Lankford, Oklahoma Republican, at a hearing with Mr. Mayorkas last week, said his staff was told by Immigration and Customs Enforcement that sexual offense cases aren’t automatic deportations.
-Instead, deportation officers must get approval from supervisors in advance before arresting some sex offenders.
+But Sen. James Lankford, Oklahoma Republican, said at a hearing with Mr. Mayorkas last week that Immigration and Customs Enforcement told his staff that sexual offense cases aren’t automatic deportations.
+Instead, deportation officers must get approval from supervisors before arresting some sex offenders.

 Mr. Mayorkas suggested his final deportation guidance, due in the coming weeks, will elevate those cases to automatic deportations.